 If an event has been postponed, you may not get a refund.
 However, if you can't make the rescheduled date, you should get in touch with the relevant organiser to request a refund and explain you can't attend.

-Amazon will still be offering deliveries during the lockdown.
+Amazon is still offering deliveries during the lockdown.
 But, it may take longer for deliveries to arrive.
 When you checkout, it should give you an estimated delivery date.

 TV bundles, extras, and add-ons